 Get off the beaten track and onto an ancient path.
 Uisneach is a heritage site like no other.
-Walk the hill with our expert tour guides and immerse yourself in the culture, the history & the mythology of Uisneach.
-Meet new friends, learn new skills, or simply enjoy some downtime; the Hill of Uisneach is an experience not to be missed.
+Walk the Hill with our expert tour guides and immerse yourself in the culture, the history & the mythology of Uisneach.
+Meet new friends, learn new skills, or simply enjoy some downtime; the Hill of Uisneach is an experience not to be missed!The Hill of Uisneach is part of a working farm and on private land.
+The only access to the Hill is via a guided tour.
+All tour places must be pre-booked.

 The Hill of Uisneach has featured in nearly every significant Irish Event - be it political, cultural, or religious.
 The story of Uisneach is the story of Ireland.
 From our earliest ancestors to the medieval high kings; from the saints and scholars of early Christianity to the freedom fighters and political leaders of the modern era: All have left their mark on the Hill of Uisneach.